On intersection cohomology with torus actions of complexity one: Introduction

-Let us recall that a \emph{$\TT$-variety} is a normal variety endowed with an effective $\TT$-action.
-The \emph{complexity} of a $\TT$-variety $X$ is the non-negative number $\dim(X) - \dim(\TT)$; it corresponds geometrically to the codimension of a general $\TT$-orbit.
-Moreover, we say that a $\TT$-variety $X$ is \emph{contraction-free} (see \cite[Definition 1.8]{IV13}) if the rational quotient map given by the $\TT$-action on $X$ is a morphism.
-The best concrete examples of $\TT$-varieties are \emph{toric varieties} (corresponding to the complexity zero) and affine $\G_m$-surfaces.
+to a smooth projective curve $Y$.
+Here $Y$ is the projective curve obtained from the algebraic function field $\CC(X)^{\TT}$ of one variable.
+The map $\gamma$ is called the \emph{rational quotient} of $X$.
+We say that the complexity-one $\TT$-variety $X$ is \emph{contraction-free} if the rational quotient map given by the $\TT$-action on $X$ is a regular morphism.

+The best concrete examples of $\TT$-varieties are \emph{toric varieties} (corresponding to complexity zero) and affine $\G_m$-surfaces.
 Both admit a combinatorial description.
-The first one can be defined by a fan of strongly convex polyhedral cones in the rational vector space $N_{\QQ}$ associated with the lattice $N$ of one-parameter subgroups of the torus $\TT$, see for instance \cite{CLS11}.
+The first one can be defined by a fan of strongly convex polyhedral cones in the rational vector space $N_{\QQ}$ associated with the lattice $N$ of one-parameter subgroups of the torus $\TT$, see for instance \cite{Ful93, CLS11}.
 The second one can be described by a $\QQ$-divisor or a pair of $\QQ$-divisors on a smooth algebraic curve (see \cite{FZ03} for details).
-These two combinatorial descriptions admit a generalization to the setting of $\TT$-varieties (see \cite{AH06, AHS08, Tim08, AIPSV12}).
-The description in \cite{AH06} of an affine $\TT$-variety is in term of a divisor on a normal variety with polyhedral coefficients in $N_{\QQ}$ which is called a \emph{polyhedral divisor}.
-More generally, the combinatorial object introduced in \cite{AHS08} describing a $\TT$-variety is a \emph{divisorial fan} which corresponds to a finite set of polyhedral divisors.
+Note that contraction-free $\TT$-varieties of complexity one were studied by Mumford in \cite[Chapter IV]{KKMS73}.
+These combinatorial descriptions admit a generalization to the setting of $\TT$-varieties (see \cite{AH06, AHS08, Tim08, Lan14}).
+The description in \cite{AH06} of an affine $\TT$-variety is in term of a divisor on a normal variety where its coefficients are polyhedra in $N_{\QQ}$.
+Such a combinatorial object is called a \emph{polyhedral divisor}.
+More generally, the combinatorial description introduced in \cite{AHS08} for a $\TT$-variety involves a \emph{divisorial fan} which corresponds to a finite set of polyhedral divisors (with some additional conditions).